matthias-reis/carda-gatsby/content/articles/2024/10/isaurian-the-pulsing-rush-en.md

 subTitle: 'Top-Notch, Heavy Post-Music'
 type: article
 typeName: Preview
-description: 'Isaurian – "The Pulsing Rush – An outstanding doomgaze/post-rock/post-metal album will enter the stage, soon.
+description: 'Isaurian – "The Pulsing Rush" – An outstanding doomgaze/post-rock/post-metal album will enter the stage, soon.
 You can already listen to a few songs here and find out what’s special about the record!"'
 labels:
   - Music
   - Band